Medill School of Journalism: Medill Justice Project

 The Medill Justice Project, originally known as the Medill Innocence Project, began in 1999, as an effort by Medill faculty and students to reinvestigate murder convictions in Illinois and determine if people were wrongly convicted.
-This effort has helped to free 11 innocent men, including Anthony Porter and the Ford Heights Four.
+This effort has helped to free 11 men, including murderer Anthony Porter and the Ford Heights Four.
 Medill Justice Project work is credited with prompting Illinois Governor George Ryan to suspend the death penalty and commute all death sentences in 2003.

 In 1999, the project successfully worked to free Anthony Porter, who had been convicted of killing two people.
 Alstory Simon made a video confession to the crimes, encouraged by the Medill Justice Project and a private investigator.
 Simon pleaded guilty and was eventually sentenced to 37 years.
 However, in 2014, authorities exonerated Simon and freed him from prison.
 Anita Alvarez, of the Cook County State's Attorney's Office, criticized David Protess, the Innocence Project founder and director, and long-time Medill journalism professor.
 Prosecutors said Protess, private investigator Paul Ciolino, and Medill students manipulated Simon into making the confession.
 The Innocence Project allegedly told Simon he could be executed, said he could earn money from book deals if he cooperated, and falsely claimed there was a witness who implicated Simon.
 The Medill Innocence Project has been accused of framing Alstory Simon for the murders.
 In 2015, Simon sued Northwestern for $40 million; the case was settled in 2018 for an undisclosed amount.

 From 2009 to 2011, the project was involved in a dispute with the Cook County, Illinois state's attorney over the handling of the Anthony McKinney case.
 The university claimed reporter's privilege in resisting a subpoena for Justice Project records of the case, while the state claimed the project had been acting as investigators in behalf of McKinney's counsel.
 Medill faculty member David Protess was suspended during this dispute.
 In 2011, Protess left to found the Chicago Innocence Project and blog for the Huffington Post while the school gave up the records.

 In February 2018, Medill Justice Project Director Alec Klein was accused of bullying and sexual harassment by multiple former students and employees.
 Klein "categorically" denied the allegations and took a leave of absence during the university's investigation.
 Klein resigned from his position and left the university in August.

 Spiegel Research Center

-The Medill IMC Spiegel Digital & Database Research Center is the first research center at Medill.
+The Spiegel Research Center (SRC) is the first research center at Medill.
 Founded in 2011, it is funded by a gift from the late Ted Spiegel, Medill professor emeritus and member of the family who founded the Spiegel (catalog), and his wife Audrey.
 The center focuses on evidence-based, data driven analysis to prove the connection between customer engagement and purchase behavior.